 Set Goals — Without clearly defined goals, you will achieve very little.
 Since your sales success directly impacts your personal income, this is always a good place to start.
 Ask yourself how much you want to earn – then how much you need to sell to achieve this income.

 Don’t stop with sales or revenue goals.
 Since results come from taking action, set some activity goals — how many calls, meetings, proposals, events do you need to achieve your sales objectives?
-Break them down to daily, weekly or monthly goals as appropriate – and focus!
+Break them down into daily, weekly or monthly goals as appropriate – and focus!

 Be a Prospector — While your website, advertising and other marketing efforts will send leads your way, you must be willing to generate some of your own – by prospecting.
 Put a system in place to regularly find new customers through referrals, networking, social media, past customers, etc. Build and maintain your database – your pipeline of current and future opportunities.
 Don’t wait for leads to come to you – go get them!